CaretakerGob/studio/src/context/PROJECT_CONTEXT_HISTORY.md

 ## 10. Other Important Observations
 - The "How to Play" page's complexity has increased due to the two-file content merging strategy.
+- The parsing of Markdown for the "How to Play" page, especially for lists and multi-paragraph content from the main rulebook, is a delicate process.

 This document provides a snapshot of the project's state and context.